LiquidLogicLabs/markdown-mermaidjs-to-pdf/data/input/sample1.md

 ## Conclusion

-This sample demonstrates the basic functionality of the markdown-to-pdf converter.
+This sample demonstrates the basic functionality of the markdown-mermaidjs-to-pdf converter.
 The Mermaid diagram above should be properly rendered in the final PDF output.